dtcc-platform/dtcc-builder/ufl/README.md

-These files are used to generated the corresponding C++ header files.
-To regenerate the code, call the FEniCS Form Compiler (ffc):
+This code is used to generate the function compute_element_matrix in StiffnessMatrix.h.
+To regenerate the code, run

     ffc -l dolfin Laplacian.ufl
-    ffc -l dolfin LinearSpace2D.ufl